 Do I need vitamin B6 supplements to lose weight?

 Certainly, we can get enough vitamin B6 from food.
 Even high doses of vitamin B6 from food won’t cause adverse effects.
-Actually, you probably don’t need extra doses of vitamin B6 for fast weight loss.
+Healthy people who follow a well-balanced diet probably don’t need extra doses of vitamin B6 from supplements in order to burn more fat.

-Above all, if you want to lose body weight, you should eat a great variety of food, be in a caloric deficit and start exercising!
+Above all, if you want to lose body weight, you should eat a great variety of healthy plant-based foods, be in a caloric deficit and start exercising!

-In a case that you need to take vitamin B6 supplements, you shouldn’t take more than 100 mg a day.
-This is the upper daily dose of vitamin B6 from supplements.
-Only, in cases of medical treatment, your doctor may prescribe you higher doses.
+In a case that you need to take vitamin B6 supplements, you shouldn’t exceed the maximum safe dose of vitamin B6.
+Only, in cases of medical treatment, your physician may prescribe you higher dosages.